History of Khammam District

-The culture and religious tradition of the Khammam district is dominated by a number of influences.
+The culture and religious tradition of the Khammam district are dominated by a number of influences.
 All the three religions namely the Hindus, the Muslims and the Christians have contributed in forming a mosaic culture of Khammam district.
 The tribal population of the Khammam district still follows their own traditions and ethnic life styles.
 It can be said that Khammam has a unique culture of its own and it has a strong flavour of history that is associated with the district.
-But at the same time it can be said that though Khammam has retained the essence of ethnicity still it has maintained the contours of development.

 Education in Khammam District

 Education in the district of Khammam is well advanced.
 Special attention has been given towards primary as well as secondary education.
 Qualified teachers are being engaged to impart education to the children.
 Arrangements have been made by the district authorities to raise the standard of education.
 Special initiatives like mid-day meals, remedial classes, providing of study materials are practiced in Khammam.
 The district also has a number of colleges and institutes which are specialized in under-graduate as well as postgraduate courses.

 Economy of Khammam District